msaedi/instainstru-public/README.md

 - **Help:** HELP — we reply with contact info (support@instainstru.com) and a brief help message.
 - **Message Frequency:** Varies by activity.
 - **Sample Messages:**
-  - “InstaInstru: Your lesson with {{instructor}} on {{date}} at {{time}} is confirmed.
+  - “iNSTAiNSTRU: Your lesson with {{instructor}} on {{date}} at {{time}} is confirmed.
 Reply HELP for help, STOP to opt out.”
-  - “InstaInstru: Your booking request was updated.
+  - “iNSTAiNSTRU: Your booking request was updated.
 Check your email for details.
 Reply HELP for help, STOP to opt out.”
-  - “InstaInstru Support: Thanks for reaching out—how can we help?
+  - “iNSTAiNSTRU Support: Thanks for reaching out—how can we help?
 Reply STOP to opt out.”
 - **Data Retention (Consent Records):** We store phone, timestamp, IP, user agent, page URL, and the exact consent text version agreed to for audit and compliance.